RocketConf/rocketconf.eu/content/subscribed.md

 ---
 title: "Thanks for subscribing!"
+layout: "subpage"
 ---

-Thanks for subscribing to our newsletter!
+# Thanks for subscribing!

-We promise not to spam you, just keep you up to date on the latest news about RocketConf 2015.
+<p class="center-text">We promise not to spam you, just keep you up to date on the latest news about RocketConf 2015.<p>

-<a href="/">&laquo; Back to RocketConf.eu</a>